-This Q&A was updated on Feb.
-9, 2016 to better reflect the needs of states when seeking policy solutions.
+This Q&A was updated on Aug.
+12, 2019 to reflect the new name of Arnold Ventures.

 Public pension reform is arguably one of the most significant fiscal challenges facing states and municipalities today.
 In fact, our research shows that as of 2010, state governments had pension debts totaling $757 billion.
 Although some plans are well-funded, in other places, if changes are not made, retirees, workers, and taxpayers will be left with rising costs and unpaid promises for years to come.

 There is no one-size-fits-all solution.
 Every state and municipality has a unique set of policy preferences and budgetary challenges.

 Real change requires good information, thoughtful debate, and difficult choices.

 The most important task facing states and cities is to pay down their existing pension debt in order to keep the promises already made to retirees and workers.
 This will require years of fiscal discipline and may involve raising revenue, cutting spending, or asking employees to contribute more.
 Some stakeholders will want to solve the pension shortfall only with tax increases.
 Others will want to solve it only with spending cuts.
 Each state and city will address the issue differently and we know there is no one-size-fits-all solution.